h5bp/html5-boilerplate/doc/css.md

 bullets](http://www.cloudfour.com/css-media-query-for-mobile-is-fools-gold/).

-We include a placeholder Media Queries to build up your mobile styles for wider viewports.
-It is recommended that you adapt these Media Queries based on the content of your site rather than mirroring the fixed dimensions of specific devices.
+We include a placeholder Media Queries to build up your mobile styles for wider viewports and high-resolution displays.
+It's recommended that you adapt these Media Queries based on the content of your site rather than mirroring the fixed dimensions of specific devices.

 If you do not want to take a "Mobile First" approach, you can simply edit or remove these placeholder Media Queries.
 One possibility would be to work from